jockey10/vtcache/README.md

 ### requirements

-`vtcache` only requires the Java 8+ to be installed and configured.
+`vtcache` only requires Java 8+ to be installed and configured.
 It has been tested on Fedora with the `java-1.8.0-openjdk` package.

 ### maven